KANSAS

 Kansas Low Income Energy Assistance Program (LIEAP)

 Kansas LIEAP is an energy assistance program that helps eligible low-income households pay a portion of their winter heating bills.
-Priority is given to the elderly, disabled and households with children.
+Priority is given to households with elderly or disabled members, as well as households with children under age five.

 How do I apply for LIEAP in Kansas?

-LIEAP applications are available at local DCF offices and through partnering agencies throughout the state.
+LIEAP applications are available online through DCF Self-Service Portal or in person at local DCF offices 1 or through partnering agencies throughout the state.

 Kansas Emergency Water Assistance Program (EWAP)